lukas-vlcek/bigdesk/src/main/javascript_sources/org/bigdesk/net/readme.md

 `org.bigdesk.net` package provides functionality for network communication.
-In most cases client does not have to directly deal with objects found in this package at all, expect when implementing tests.
+In most cases **client does not have to directly deal with objects found in this package** at all, expect when implementing tests.

+For experts only.

 # Service